ycmjason/filesys-db/README.md

 ```
 >in this example, we store our json files in `./school-db/`.

 The database is now initialised.
-Let's prepare the collections.
+Let's create the collections.
 ```js
 > var students = db.createCollection('students');
 > var classrooms = db.createCollection('classrooms');